 Google ranking principles tell us to have as many links on the website as we want to be ranked higher.
-That is why a unique link address helps us to keep our goals intact.
-This will in turn help the team to drive more potential customers to their website.
-Language-specific websites are the best way to explain what is a subdomain?
+That is why a unique link address helps us keep our goals intact.
+This will help the team drive more potential customers to their website.
+Language-specific websites are the best way to explain subdomain definition for website

 Here are how to create a sub-domain step by step:

 Step 1: Login To the cPanel